How it works

 Comprehensive iron status assessment measuring iron levels, storage, and transport.
 Essential for detecting iron deficiency anaemia and iron overload conditions.

-Protein that stores iron in your body, best indicator of iron stores.
+Protein storing iron in your body, best indicator of iron stores.

 Low levels indicate iron deficiency, while high levels may suggest iron overload or inflammation.